 Dr. Yuan Shang works on Alzheimer's Disease (AD) at the University of Arizona.
 He combines any potential methods and data to search potential therapeutic opportunities for AD.
 He is an expert on omics data analysis, multi-omics integrations, network-based pattern recognition, and machine learning-based biomarker discoveries.

-Alessandro Sebastian Podda is an Assistant Professor (RTDa) at the Department of Mathematics and Computer Science of the University of Cagliari.
-He received a master's degree in Computer Science from the University of Cagliari (cum laude) in 2014, and a PhD in Mathematics and Computer Science in 2018.
-He has been visiting scientist at the Laboratory of Cryptography and Industrial Mathematics of the University of Trento since 2017.
+Alessandro Sebastian Podda is a tenure-track Assistant Professor (RTT) at the Department of Mathematics and Computer Science of the University of Cagliari, and he is accredited by the Italian Ministry of University and Research for Associate Professor positions in the scientific sectors 01/B1 (Informatics) and 09/H1 (Computer Engineering).
+He received a master's degree in Computer Science from the University of Cagliari (cum laude) in 2014 and he got a PhD in Mathematics and Computer Science with a thesis entitled "Behavioural contracts: from centralized to decentralized implementations" in 2018.
+In 2017, he has been visiting scientist at the Laboratory of Cryptography and Industrial Mathematics of the University of Trento.
 In 2021, he was formally commissioned to a six month collaboration with the Ispra Joint Research Center (JRC) of the European Commission under the research tender ref.
 JRC/IPR/2020/VLVP/2916.

 Big data Analytics, Cloud Computing, Topic Modelling, and Geo Spatial information systems.
 Member of IEEE, ACM, and ASEE.
 Published more than 100 referred journal and conference papers and 4 book chapters.